NJBLAGA/NathanBlaga_T1A2/README.md

 ### **Current Version**

-- The current version of the website in comparison to the original design pitched throughout the wireframes show minimal change.
+- The current version of the website compared to the original design pitched throughout the wireframes shows minimal change.
 - The original design for the website included a transitional element that would scroll from the right side of the screen to the left.
 - The purpose of the page transition was to add value to the site's aesthetics.
 - The page transition was implemented  into an early mockup of the website.
 However due to functionality restraints, it was removed.
 - Tablet and mobile view of the website had minor changes made in regards to element positioning and sizing.
-- These changes were implemented to  maximise the sites effectiveness and efficiency when performed on different platforms.
+- These changes were implemented to  maximise the sites' effectiveness and efficiency when performed on different platforms.

 ### **Target Audience**

-- The target audience of my website are:
+- The target audience of my website is:
 - Future employers.
-  - The key purpose of this portfolio website is to demonstrate my mindset, passion capabilities and talents for future employment.
+  - The key purpose of this portfolio website is to demonstrate my mindset, passion, capabilities and talents for future employment.
 - Future clients.
   - The website can also function as a platform to advertise my skills, vision and talents for future clients.
 - Like minded developers.
-  - In addition to platforms like Git Hub and Code pen, my portfolio website is another staging ground for future collaborations with fellow developers.
+  - In addition to platforms like Git Hub and CodePen, my portfolio website is another staging ground for future collaborations with fellow developers.

 ### **Tech Stack**

 - Throughout my creative process of developing this website, I considered various stacks and platforms.
-- Inevitability  the website was developed around a few key stacks.
-- The latest version and current version of my portfolio website is composed of the following:
+- The current version of my portfolio website is composed of the following:
 - HTML 5
 - CSS
 - Java Script